 On the south coast of São Miguel island, there is a beautiful town by the ocean: Água d’Alto.
-It means “water from above” because a beautiful waterfall is 30 meters high and is close to the village of Ribeira do Degredo.
+It means “water from above” because a beautiful waterfall, 30 meters high, is located close to the village of Ribeira do Degredo.

 What is Água d’Alto?